saithepaithewhyyy/opening-analysis/README.md

 ### Opening Classifier

-The opening classifier is a fast bayesian search model exposed as a Python extension via pybind11.
-The indexing code runs a massive multi threaded BFS search (aided by move scorinbg heuristics and polyglot opening books) to index all positions to a given depth.
+The opening classifier is a fast Bayesian search model exposed as a Python extension via pybind11.
+The indexing code runs a massive multithreaded BFS search (aided by move scoring heuristics and polyglot opening books) to index all positions to a given depth.

-Given a FEN position, the bayesian classifer then returns a ranked list of ECO openings with posterior probabilities.
-Why is it bayesian?
-Well each indexed position is probabilitically scored at indexing time and on inference time, the posterior is calculated by simple bayes rule
+Given a FEN position, the Bayesian classifier then returns a ranked list of ECO openings with posterior probabilities.
+Why is it Bayesian?
+Well, each position is probabilistically scored at indexing time, and on inference time, the posterior is calculated by the simple Bayes rule.
+The priors for each opening are calculated using the frequency-of=play statistics from the lichess API

 ```
 board.hpp / board.cpp           — Board representation, FEN parsing, Zobrist hashing
-zobrist_key.hpp                 — Official Polyglot Random64 table (781 entries)
+zobrist_key.hpp                 — Official Polyglot Random64 table hashes
 definitions.hpp                 — Platform-specific bit intrinsics (MSVC / GCC)
-movegen.hpp / movegen.cpp       — Legal move generation, move scoring, softmax normalisation
+movegen.hpp / movegen.cpp       — Legal move generation and scoring
-reader.hpp                      — Polyglot .bin book reader with multi-book merge support
+reader.hpp                      — Polyglot.bin book reader
 classifier.hpp / classifier.cpp — Bayesian BFS index builder and classifier engine
 bindings.cpp                    — pybind11 Python bindings

+demo.py                         — Demo of indexing and classifying
+opening_priors.py               — Fetches the priors for each opening from Lichess' API
 ```

 ### Board Learn

-A simple dual stream transformer model that learns positional and piece relationships that are central characteristic of openings.
+A simple dual stream transformer model that learns positional and piece (self and cross) relationships that are central characteristics of openings.
 The data used to train is directly taken from `index.bin`.
 Following is the architecture of the transformer model used:-

 ### How it works